Explore In-Context Segmentation via Latent Diffusion Models: Related Work

-\textbf{Parameter Efficient Tuning.} These methods~\cite{houlsby2019parameter,li2021prefix,hu2021lora,zaken2021bitfit,guo2020parameter,lester2021power,wu2024lgvi,yuan2024ovsam} aim to fine-tune only a tiny portion of parameters to adapt the pre-trained foundation models to various downstream tasks.
+\textbf{Parameter Efficient Tuning.} Research works in this domain~\cite{houlsby2019parameter,li2021prefix,hu2021lora,zaken2021bitfit,guo2020parameter} aim to fine-tune only a tiny portion of parameters to adapt the pre-trained foundation models to various downstream tasks.
 They maintain the pre-trained knowledge of the foundation models.
 However, they suffer from inadequate expressive power.
 In our experiments, we adopt the low-rank adaptation (LoRA)~\cite{hu2021lora}, a tool widely used in diffusion models, to demonstrate the task gap between generation and segmentation.
 Although some works~\cite{bahng2022exploring,gal2022image,khani2023slime} try to avoid the dilemma by fine-tuning the prompts only, it is time-costly to learn and restore a new embedding for each prompt.
 In contrast, we employ a prompt encoder to extract in-context instructions from prompts.